ericlux/ericlux.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third year PhD student in the Electrical Engineering department at Stanford University, advised by Professor Stephen Boyd.
+I am a fourth year PhD student in the Electrical Engineering department at Stanford University, advised by Professor Stephen Boyd.
 I am broadly interested in convex optimization algorithms and applications to control, machine learning, and finance.